 The scope of research and development that can be undertaken in the healthcare industry is one of the broadest in any given business sector.
 This industry is seen as a particularly fulfilling and positive one.
 A company could be leading the way into new technologies or advancements that may see the improvement of millions of people across the globe.
 The industry has a very real opportunity to change lives on a significant scale.

-As you would expect with an industry with this level of social investment, the amount spent on improving or realising advancements, is quite substantial.
+With this level of social investment it is expected that the healthcare industry would invest on improving or realising advancement is quite substantial.
 Approximately 48% of the £16.5 billion invested in UK R&D during 2016 was spent on the Healthcare Industry alone.

 It is believed that by 2018, the Healthcare Industry will surpass the computing and electronics sectors to become the largest R&D spending industry in the world (an estimated £108 billion v £104 billion).

-Preclinical or discovery research, and clinical development are the areas where the majority of the Healthcare budget is spent.
+The majority of healthcare budget is spent on preclinical or discovery research, and clinical development.
 Under existing rules and legislation, much of the work done to improve or create new advancements is potentially eligible for tax relief under the R&D Tax Credit scheme.

-Understanding what qualifies for relief under this scheme is therefore an important issue that you as a business will need to be aware of.
+Understanding what qualifies for relief under this scheme is therefore an important issue that a business will need to be aware of.